Whittlesey culture: Economy

 From A.D.
 1200 to 1350, people of the Whittlesey culture were primarily hunter-gatherers who cultivated crops a bit and fished.
-The grew into a more agrarian culture between A.D.
+They grew into a more agrarian culture between A.D.
 1350 to 1500.
 Different varieties of maize and beans were cultivated.
 The greater the population, the greater the likelihood that people from a given site would live an agrarian lifestyle.
 The culture's final phase, beginning about 1500, shows that people no longer ranged for food; They were an agrarian society, growing beans, squash, and maize.

 Lodging

 Groups of three or four families lived in small settlements along rivers between the spring and fall seasons.
 They established hunting camps during the winter.
 They lived near secondary stream mouths on low terraces in larger settlements.
-The lived on protected promontories by 1400.
+They lived on protected promontories by 1400.
 Lodging evolved over time from simple wigwams to square houses with wall posts of 400 square feet.
 In the autumn and winter, camps were established on the lake plain.
 They became more dispersed and smaller.
 Starting about 1500, they lived in villages designed for defense and lived in long houses with multiple families.
 There was also a sweat lodge in one village in a ceremonial pit house.
 Many of the Whittlesey sites have not been preserved from this period, but there are villages on promontories along the Cuyahoga Valley.
 They are located about eight miles from their neighboring villages and are located on steep bluffs with protective ditches and walls.